-Most ABS MOC exams are given in a computer-based format through Pearson VUE testing services.
+Most ABS recertification exams are given in a computer-based format through Pearson VUE testing services.
 Please see below for what to expect.

 Scheduling Your Exam